Skip to contents

 #>

-#> Available attributes: names, class, row.names, proximity_type, method
+#> Available attributes: names, class, row.names, proximity_type, method, average

 # \donttest{